Saturday Night Live at Home: Background

-At the time that the World Health Organization announced the beginning of the COVID-19 pandemic, the show was in a previously scheduled two-week production hiatus.
+At the time that the World Health Organization (WHO) announced the beginning of the COVID-19 pandemic, the show was in a previously scheduled two-week production hiatus.
 On March 16, in the midst of the break, production of the show was temporarily suspended.
 The suspension impacted three previously announced episodes: March 28, April 4, and April 11.
 The host and musical guest for the March 28 episode had been previously announced as John Krasinski and Dua Lipa respectively.
-The episode would have been Krasinski's first hosting appearance and Lipa's second musical guest appearance since 2018, with Krasinski's appearance tied to the since-delayed release of A Quiet Place Part II from March 20 to April 2021, while Dua Lipa was promoting her third album Future Nostalgia, released as scheduled on March 27.
+The episode would have been Krasinski's first hosting appearance and Lipa's second musical guest appearance since 2018, with Krasinski's appearance tied to the since-delayed release of A Quiet Place Part II from March 2020 to April 2021, while Dua Lipa was promoting her third album Future Nostalgia, released as scheduled on March 27.
 The March 28 and April 4 episodes were replaced by reruns.
 It was announced in early April that the show was scheduled to resume production on April 11, with cast members remotely appearing from their individual homes.
 SNL returned with this remote set-up after almost all American late night programs had already made accommodations to return to air.

 Long-time music producer Hal Willner died of the disease during the hiatus.
 Additionally, host Tom Hanks and his wife Rita Wilson had also been infected by coronavirus but recovered.

 During an episode of The Strokes' radio series with guest Colin Jost, it was revealed that the band was scheduled to perform on the April 11 episode, in promotion of their new album The New Abnormal.
 It would have been The Strokes' fourth appearance as musical guest and first time appearing on the show since 2011.
 The band eventually had their fourth musical guest appearance during the October 31, 2020 episode of the 46th season.

-Lastly, Aidy Bryant, who had been a cast member at the time since 2012, was originally planning on leaving at the end of the season, but the pandemic infiltrated those plans and thus having her stay for two more seasons, and left in 2022.
+Lastly, Aidy Bryant and Kate McKinnon, who had been cast members at the time since 2012, were originally planning on leaving at the end of the season, but the pandemic ruined those plans and thus having them stay for two more seasons, and left in 2022.